 We’re talking about setting money aside automatically into emergency funds or connecting directly to investment platforms to grow extra cash.

-A good tool also educates its users on smarter ways to save money without sacrificing essentials like health insurance or child care.
+A good tool also educates us on smarter ways to save money without sacrificing essentials like health insurance or child care.

-Now that you know where to track your expenses, you can also proceed with calculating your income.
+Now that you know where and how to track your expenses, calculating your income will be much easier.

 Identifying Fixed vs Variable Expenses